Home (2026) - TEXEL

 Industrial-Scale Production Capacity

-TEXEL is scaling toward giga-level production, building on manufacturing assets acquired in Sweden with an annual capacity of approximately 10,000 modular units — equivalent to roughly 200 MW of deployable power capacity.
+TEXEL is scaling toward gigawatt-level production, building on its existing industrial base in Sweden, with an annual capacity of approximately 10,000 modular units — equivalent to roughly 200 MW of deployable power capacity.

-The company’s next step is establishing U.S.-based production to support large-scale deployment of grid-independent energy systems for AI data centers and industrial applications, followed by expansion into Europe.
+The company is now establishing U.S.-based production to support gigawatt-scale deployment of grid-independent energy systems for AI data centers and industrial applications, followed by expansion into Europe.

 To meet accelerating electricity demand — particularly from AI data centers and other high-density infrastructure — scalable industrial production is essential.